 FIS is a leading provider of technology solutions for financial institutions and businesses of all sizes and across any industry globally.
 We enable the movement of commerce by unlocking the financial technology that powers the world's economy.
-Our employees are dedicated to advancing the way the world pays, banks and invests through our trusted innovation, system performance and flexible architecture.
+Our employees are dedicated to advancing the way the world pays, banks and invests through our trusted innovation, absolute performance and flexible architecture.
 We help our clients use technology in innovative ways to solve business-critical challenges and deliver superior experiences for their customers.
-Headquartered in Jacksonville, Florida, FIS is a member of the Fortune 500[®] and the Standard & Poor's 500[®] Index.
+Headquartered in Jacksonville, Florida, FIS ranks #241 on the 2021 Fortune 500 and is a member of Standard & Poor's 500® Index.